KengXIII/TaskGo/README.md

 Firestore will serve as our database where information like tasks and deadlines will be stored.
 Every user will create their own profile and personalised settings/preferences through documents.
 Documents are created based on their UID, which is obtained through firebase authentication, so users will only be able to access, read and write in their own document if they are authorised and logged in.
 In addition, we have written security rules on our Firebase console to allow read, edit and delete to enhance security.

-When users log in for the first time, default settings being set up in their documenet.
+When users log in for the first time, default settings are being set up in their document.
 Future updates will be saved as fields that can be accessed and read when launching the web application.
 Fields are immediately updated, saved and reflected on our application without having to refresh.
 This is implemented through firebase API's querysnapshot function, which pushes changes from the database down to our React app.
 This reduces the need to access our database and check for changes on an interval basis, hence greatly reducing the amount of read, write and delete usage on our firestore.

-(Shall we leave this in Scope of Functionality)

-Our tasks are sorted as arrays on the database.
-In user's document, the most recent sort criteria is being saved.
-When tasks are being added to user's tasklist, TaskGo appends the task to the back of the array and fires our task sorting function on the client's end, before being pushed to Firestore.
-This would mean that on our database, all tasks are sorted according to the last sorting preference they used.
-We find that tasks will be loaded quicker this way as compared to keeping our database unsorted and sorting it after we get the array.

 ### HTML/CSS/JS/React
 The web-page and UI is developed using the ReactJS library and written in JSX.
 Formatting is done with CSS.